128technology/docs/docs/config_wan_assurance.md

 ### Site Assignment (MIST)

-Once the onboarding process is complete, each router is displayed on the MIST inventory page under **Organization > Inventory**.
+Once the SSR/128T portion of the onboarding process is complete, each router is displayed on the MIST inventory page under **Organization > Inventory**.
 Select Gateways on the top of the page to see a list of the routers and status.
 The router is listed as Unassigned, and must be assigned to the appropriate site.

 :::note
 Sites must have already been created - there is no option to create a site in the drop down.